 - Become defensive when asked about drug use

-Families of addicts can help the healing start by holding an intervention.
-Here, the family confronts the addict directly with proof of the heroin use.
-The family outlines why the addiction is harmful, and then asks the addict to get treatment to help stop the addictive behavior.
-These are scheduled talks, run by a qualified interventionist, and they can make a real difference in the life of an addict.
+Families of addicted people can help the healing start by holding an intervention.
+Here, the family addresses or confronts their loved one directly, in a loving manner.
+The family outlines why the addiction is harmful, and then asks their loved one to get treatment to help stop the addictive behavior.
+With the help of an experienced interventionist, this talk can encourage your loved one to accept treatment and result in life-saving recovery.

 If you’d like to learn more about holding an intervention for a family member, or finding heroin addiction treatment, call 424-387-3118 now.
 We are here to help.